dnsimple/dnsimple-support/content/articles/dnsimple-and-handshake.markdown

 ## What is Handshake?

-[Handshake](https://handshake.org/) is a decentralized, peer-to-peer permissionless naming protocol, where each peer in the network is validating and managing the root DNS naming zone.
-The aim of the project is to make any centralised governing bodies obsolete for both managing the DNS root zone and as a result needing a centralised Certificate Authority (CA).
+[Handshake](https://handshake.org/) is a decentralized, peer-to-peer, permissionless naming protocol.
+Each peer in the network validates and manages the root DNS naming zone.
+The aim of the project is to make any centralized governing bodies obsolete for both managing the DNS root zone and, as a result, needing a centralized Certificate Authority (CA).

 ## Adding a Handshake (HNS) Domain

 <note>
 DNSimple only supports the management of second-level Handshake domains.
-Currently, it is not possible to host a name directly registered in the Handshake blockchain (TLD).
+Currently, you can't host a name directly registered in the Handshake blockchain (TLD).
 </note>

 To add an HNS domain and manage its DNS records through DNSimple you have two options: